-8.5 Door Position
+9.5 Door Position

-If the upper or lower door is closing too high or low against the frame, cold air leakage can occur.
+If the upper or lower doors are closing too high or low against the frame, cold air leakage can occur.
 Adding or deleting a flat thin washer on top of the lower or middle hinge pin can raise or lower the door position.
 To correct the door alignment, loosen the hinge screws slightly and reorient the door in the proper position.
 Hold the door in its new position and carefully retighten the hinge screws.

-8.6 Ambient Temperature
+9.6 Ambient Temperature

 This is the temperature surrounding the recreational vehicle, as well as the temperature of air at the back of the refrigerator.
 As the ambient temperature increases, the air temperature in the area of the cooling unit increases.
 Improper venting at this point will cause the cooling unit to have reduced efficiency.
-A refer that chases the out-side temperature is improperly vented or a weak cooling unit.
+A refrigerator that chases the outside temperature is improperly vented or has a weak cooling unit.

-8.7 Cooling Unit
+9.7 Cooling Unit

 The cooling unit is a self-contained, hermetically sealed set of coils where the refrigeration process takes place.
 The chemicals involved in the cooling process include hydrogen, ammonia, water and a rust inhibiting agent.
 There are no repairs recommended on the cooling unit.
 If it is defective, replace with a new cooling unit.
-To check the cooling unit, first verify the AC heating element is good.
-Proper ohms at room temperature.
-Proper venting and unit is level.
-Then place approximately one gallon of water inside the refrigerator and place a thermometer in one of the containers of water.
-Next, unplug the thermistor from the lower control board.
-This will by-passing the thermostat control and operate for at least 12 hours.
-Then check the temperature on the thermometer.
+To check the cooling unit, first verify the AC heating elements are good, proper ohms at room temperature, proper venting and unit is level.
+If the RM1350 has water thru the door the bladder must be drained before the cooling unit is tested.
+Then place approximately one gallon of water inside the refrigerator in a few containers and place a thermometer in one of the containers of water.
+Next, unplug the original thermistor from the lower control board, and plug up a new thermistor and let it hang outside the lower vent.
+This will cause the cooling unit to run constant.
+Turn unit onto AC and make sure the fans are running.
+Operate for at least 12 hours and check the temperature on the thermometer in the container of water.
 It should be at 43 degrees or lower depending on test conditions.
 If so, the cooling unit is good.
 If the temperature of the water is above 43 degrees, replace the cooling unit.
 The outside temperature will affect the cooling capacity of the unit.
 There is that rare occasion when the cooling unit will work OK for the first 12 hours and start to warm up.
-If the customers complaint is "works OK for 2 to 5 days and then warms up" the unit may have an internal problem.
+If the customers' complaint is "works OK for 2 to 5 days and then warms up" the unit may have an internal problem.
 To test this it would be necessary to operate the cooling unit for up to 24 to 48 hours in the test mode.

-8.8 Food Storage
+9.8 Food Storage